 Think about every single client or customer.
 Are you talking to them all, do they know that you’re there?
 You may need to think about some quick win-back strategies for the ones you haven’t kept warm.

-At present, providers seem to initially be focusing on the support that their existing customers may need in the coming weeks.
 A clear emerging trend is the importance of customer retention and its connection to business growth for both the short and long-term in these uncertain times.